subrotoice/express-mongo-basic/README.md

 npm i mongoose
 ```

+NB: In mongodb collection is database and inside collection there are several tables

 ### **Insert data in to MongoDB Atlas using mongoose**

 timestamps: true. automatically adds createdAt and updatedAt fields to records<br>